SirMekus/mmuo/Readme.md

 </form>
 ```

 You can put as many input elements as you like and they'll be submitted to your server.
 By default the request will be sent as `"FormData"`.
-However, you can choose to send the request in JSON format.
+However, you can choose to send the request in `REQUEST PAYLOAD` (JSON) format.
 In this case you just have to specify it as a data attribute in the form tag itself and the library will take care of the rest.
 Example:

 ``` html
 <form action="submit" id="form" method="post" data-json='true'>